monojit18/AKS-Arc/README-DataController.md

 ### Conclusion

 This end to end application flow depicts how multiple event driven applications - two n this case, an Azure function app and a Logic App - can talk to each other seamlessly, **run anywhere** and can **maintain state anywhere** - using SQL Managed Instance as Containers and leveraging *Azure Arc-enabled k8s* and *Azure Arc-enabled Data Services*.
-This represents a cost effective, flexible, resilient way of running Cloud Native Apps on variety platforms - On-Premise, Edge or Cloud
+This represents a cost effective, flexible, resilient way of running Cloud Native Apps on variety platforms - **On-Premise**, **Edge** or **Cloud**.

 ## References